Anderson-Tsai-1/Server-Down-Detector-With-Alert/README.md

 When I say run the file, I am referring to this process

-ALSO I kinda forgot the libraries I used, so just keep on doing pip install XXX til it works 🫠

 ### Monitoring Server
 1. Install `ThatOneE2Sentry.py` and `monitorpiprequirements.txt` onto the monitoring server